 Reflexology works with “reflexes” on the feet, hands, and ears that are linked to the nervous system and correspond to all parts of the body.
 I use the “mapping” system for the feet developed by Dr. Jesus Manzanares, a Spanish physician who has conducted anatomical research to identify the reflexes and their corresponding body parts.

-Acupressure, on the other hand, uses a system of “acupuncture points” identified by ancient Chinese.
+Acupressure, on the other hand, uses a system of “acupuncture points” identified by ancient Chinese practitioners.
 These points run along 12 meridians that can be traced through the body.
 I have studied reflexology and meridian therapy with Lilian Tibshraeny-Morten and integrate these pressure points into my treatments as indicated.

 Both systems are methods of complementary health care that use touch to produce relaxation and pain relief.
 While massage therapists manipulate the soft tissues (muscles, fascia), reflexologists apply pressure to specific “reflex” points on the feet, hands and ears that correspond with all body parts.
 Reflexologists work from the “inside out” by stimulating the nervous system to decrease stress and produce relaxation, while massage therapists work from the “outside in” by manipulating muscles and fascia to decrease stress and produce relaxation.

 A Reiki Master has completed 3 levels of study with a Master.
-The Reiki Master can provide treatments to others in person or via distance (with the client in another location).
 The Master is also qualified to teach Reiki to others.

-Guided imagery is a technique that focuses and directs the imagination using all the senses.
+Guided imagery is a technique that focuses and directs the client's imagination.
 It promotes relaxation by “guiding” the person’s thoughts, mental pictures, sounds, scents, and/or perception of movement.
 Guided imagery has been successfully used in a variety of health conditions, such as pre/postoperatively, with PTSD, stress, anxiety, and treatment of cancer to name a few.